San Francisco, California

 David Sone has organized a broad range of direct actions in support of environmental justice and indigenous sovereignty for over a decade.
 He currently works as a campaigner at Earthroots and supports Grassy Narrows and Kitchenuhmaykoosib Inninuwug Indigenous Nations.

 Tools for Change

-A project of OPIRG Toronto, Earthroots, Greenpeace Canada, and the George Brown Student Association, Tools for Change helps you develop skills to champion social, economic, and environmental justice.
+Tools for Change is a project of OPIRG Toronto, Earthroots, Greenpeace Canada, OPIRG York, the Community Action Centre of the Student Association at George Brown College and No One Is Illegal (NOII).
+We help you develop skills to champion social, economic, and environmental justice.
 We host over 20 workshops a year.
-Workshop costs range from $20 to $50.
-Scholarships available.
+Workshop are offered on a sliding scale of $20, $30 and $50 and scholarships are available.